 Plus, I guarantee they are more nervous about how they come across, whether their sadness is apparent, will you notice, and the like than you are in having the talk.
 It's kind of like the good kid who doesn't want to bother you with their problems.
 Don't wait for them...you go first here and take the difficulty of initiation off of their shoulders.
 You're the leader, they are waiting for you.

 I don’t like my job vs. I don’t love my work: The difference is quite mighty.

 My former life of pet care always prompted an envious response, almost everyone wants to have an impact on our pets for a living.
 And it absolutely is one of the best places to spend your days.
-Not surprisingly, everyone we employed would be incredibly excited at this opportunity.
-But eventually, once the puppies and rainbows had danced from their heads, the time would come when the job would become frustrating.
-As in all industries, we had our own triggers: a particularly busy season, working Christmas/Thanksgiving or both, customer service (which can wear on the best of us), numbers not being right, ideas gone bust, flatlines, or just personal strife with work.
-These frustrating times may last a few days, a few weeks, or a few months.
+Not surprisingly, everyone we employed would be incredibly excited at their opportunity.
+Eventually, there would come a time when the job frustrated them.
+As in all industries, we had our share of triggers: a relentless summer season, working Christmas/Thanksgiving or both, customer service (which can wear on the best of us), and the fact of caring for animals that can literally do incredible harm to one another or you if they chose.

-~ Slows down their need for an ultimatum: talking it out allows them to work through it and not yet ask the scarier question of if they need to quit.
-A re-righting of the ship if you will.
+No ultimatum needed: talking it out allows them to work through it and not jump straight to the scarier question of if they should quit or continue.